nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 is often used for CPU emulators.
 To convert this data, the necessary programs are available on my homepage or direct by: www.2jo.de/pdp11/rlutils/rlutils.zip  ( written/converted to windows by a friend )

+**Summary**
+This project is no longer being developed by me.
+The disadvantages are too big: slow NIOSII CPU, no network and slow SD card implementation.
+The new generation: SoC/HPS based environment.

 **Done and now available**
 DE0-Nano-SoC Board Implementation based on  Altera Cyclon V FPGA with ARM Cortex-A9 CPU.
 The code has been ported successfully to the SoC/HPS environment.
 Unfortunately, the DE0 Nano SoC board is no longer